 Are things going wrong?

-How familiar are we, with right and wrong when it comes to the title question above in our own personal lives?
-Can people look at us at times in our lives and ask; are things going wrong in your life?
+Have you ever been asked this question?
+How familiar are we, with right and wrong when it comes to the title question in our own personal lives?
+Can people look at us at times in our lives and ask; are things going wrong?
 Perhaps you consider yourself to be a Christian, but are experiencing a trauma of sorts and cannot understand why God has not intervened for you—or has allowed this to come?
-I will come back to this aspect of the question in a moment, but let us focus on a few other questions first.
+I will come back to this aspect a little later in the article, but let us focus on a few other questions first.
 Have you ever found yourself in a situation when, someone who is an observer, comes and asks you this question?
 That person may be a parent, grandparent, an employer, fellow worker or even your minister or a mate in marriage and the list could go on.
-It could also be just a close friend who can see you are not really functioning at full capacity or has noticed a change or that something is troubling you.
+It could also be just a close friend who can see you are not really functioning at full capacity or has noticed a change or that something seems to be troubling you.
 Maybe you thought you were not being obvious and no one would know that there are things that are troubling you or something is going wrong in your life.
 Maybe you are in denial that something has begun to change you, or go wrong at the very least and now you are not functioning at your normal pace or self?

 These are just a few things that can be the reason that things are going wrong, at any point in our lives!
-Many times we find ourselves asking the question—“why did that happen”, or “why didn’t I see that ahead of time” or “why did I even say what I said then”—and again a whole host of things may now be racing thru the mind of a person; which may put them in an off balance state of mind—being “out of the norm”, so to speak.
+Many times we find ourselves asking the question—“why did that happen”, or “why didn’t I see that ahead of time” or “why did I even say what I said then”— maybe even something you did and again a whole host of things may now be racing thru the mind of a person; which may put them in an off balance state of mind—being “out of the norm”, so to speak.
 For the more self-centered and manipulative individual, the Bible shows they look for and prey upon a vulnerable person to take advantage of.
-(This is really Satan’s nature, when you think about it.)
-Again for those who want to capitalize or prey on the human weaknesses of the moment, there is always an answer for any problem—depending on what “expert” or “wise counsel” you turn to in the world.
+(This is really Satan’s nature, when you think about it and reflect on what the bible says about him.)
+Again for those who want to capitalize or prey on the human weaknesses of people in the moment, there is always an answer for any problem—depending on what “expert” or “wise counsel” you turn to in the world.
 How many have ever thought about their problems in relation to the right and wrong way of life—a right or wrong decision or choice and then relate that to their relationship to the true God and that connection we were all meant to have with Him?
+Are His laws being broken and that is why you are being affected?
 Of course all of this depends on one being called, answering the call and then moving forward in all sincerity; into a condition the Bible indicates as conversion.
 We humans cannot hide things from God, not even what is in our thoughts.
-They will be brought to the surface and have to be dealt with, eventually.
+They will be brought to the surface and have to be dealt with eventually, if not in this life—then in the time of judgment.
+(See Heb.4:12 & 13, Rev.20:11 & 12)

 Now that is something to give some serious time to just think about it!
 God is always faithful and never breaks a promise or a covenant, and when we do the right thing there are always good end results, even when going through trials.
 But He requires us to choose to do right of our own volition.
 One of my favorite verses in the Bible comes to mind; Rom 8:28 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”
 Peter says this to us as well; 1 Pet 2:21-23 “For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: 22 "Who committed no sin, nor was deceit found in His mouth"; 23 who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously”;--and the context goes on.